The Seven Cities

 Some of the Cities have seen great hardship.
 Okorian has descended into rulerless chaos, and Darakor is a shadow of its former self.
 Arkassin in the south remains stalwart, but is beset constantly by threats both primordial and mundane.

 But Shek’zur remains prosperous, doing trade with the warring lands in the south.
-D’kath remains a bastion of order, and thus prospers in the chaos of the day.
+D’kath remains a bastion of order, and prospers amidst the chaos of the day.
 Azeth, High Seat of Kaz’Kazaar Isra’Asiel Az’Aziil, flourishes.

 But the wise know that the chaos has only begun.
 Even these bastions of peace will be tested in the coming days.